• Welcome to our office

 The 9-1-1 Operator

-These 9-1-1 communications staff will answer your call for help and say, “Niagara Emergency, Do you require Police, Fire or Ambulance?" Depending on your answer, the 9-1-1 communicator will forward your call to the appropriate emergency services' dispatch centre:
+These 9-1-1 communications staff will answer your call for help and say, “Niagara Emergency, Do you require Police, Fire or Ambulance?"

 System Status Controller Work Stations